azavea/geowave-geomesa-comparative-analysis/synthetic-data/README.md

       - `normal:μ:σ` causes the variable to be normally distributed with mean μ and standard deviation σ.
       - `fixed:x` causes the varible to have fixed value x.
    - `lat` is also of the form `uniform:a:b`, `normal:μ:σ`, or `fixed:x`.
-   - `time` is also of the form `uniform:a:b`, `normal:μ:σ`, or `fixed:x` where the number produced interpreted as milliseconds since the epoch.
+   - `time` is also of the form `uniform:a:b`, `normal:μ:σ`, or `fixed:x` where the number produced is interpreted as milliseconds since the epoch.
    - `width` is of the form `lo:hi:step:n` or `n`
       - `lo:hi:step:n` causes square extents to be generated with width and height ranging from `lo` to `hi` in increments of `step`, with `n` such extents at every increment.
       - `n` causes that many points to be generated.